0xShield3/packages/packages/privy/README.md

 const shield3PrivyConfig = initShield3PrivyConfig(<YOUR_SHIELD3_API_KEY>, privyProviderConfig);

-// Now you can use `shield3PrivyConfig` to configure your Privy provider.
+return (
     <PrivyProvider config={shield3PrivyConfig}>
         <Component {...pageProps} />
     </PrivyProvider>
+    );
 ```

 ### Parameters

 - `SHIELD3_API_KEY` (string): Your Shield3 API key, which is required for authentication.

-- `privyClientConfig` (PrivyClientConfig): An optional configuration object for Privy.
+- `privyClientConfig` (PrivyClientConfig type): An optional configuration object for Privy.
 This object allows you to customize the behavior of the Privy client.
 Refer to the [Privy documentation](https://docs.privy.io/reference/react-auth/modules#privyclientconfig) for available configuration options.

 ## License

 This package is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](../../LICENSE) file for details.